cakephp/docs/en/views/helpers/form.rst

     <input type="checkbox" name="published" value="1">

-  If you want to create multiple blocks of inputs on a form that are all grouped together, you should use this parameter on all inputs except the first.
+  If you want to create multiple blocks of controls on a form that are all grouped together, you should use this parameter on all controls except the first.
 If the hidden input is on the page in multiple places, only the last group of input's values will be saved